AlexM799/Predicting-Water-Pump-Status/README.md

 A summary of the first 3 phases is included in the Milestone Report 1.

-A summary of the machine learning phase and final findings wil be included in the Milestone Report 2 (coming soon).
+A summary of the machine learning phase and final findings is included in the Milestone Report 2 (coming soon).

+A slide deck presenting the stages of the project and findings is included in C2 Slide Deck (coming soon).